mwgit00/BeerBottleData/README.md

 The "Grab Cut" algorithm is reasonably effective at extracting the bottle from the green background.
 See the **extractor** folder for a Windows console application that goes through Data Set 1 Reshoot, Data Set 2, and Data Set 3.
 It scales down the images by a factor of 0.1, applies Grab Cut, and shows the resulting masked bottle image.

-The **extractor** was tested in Visual Studio 2015 on a Windows 7 machine with OpenCV 4.0.1.
+The **extractor** project was built and tested in Visual Studio 2015 on a Windows 7 machine with OpenCV 4.0.1.

+The **extractor_vs2019** project was built and tested in Visual Studio 2019 on a Windows 10 machine with OpenCV 4.1.0.

 Drink responsibly!